Marcus Freeman: Pre-draft

-Chicago Bears
+Chicago Bears (2009)

-Freeman was drafted in the fifth round of the 2009 NFL Draft by the Chicago Bears.
-He was waived on September 4, 2009.
+Freeman was drafted in the fifth round of the 2009 NFL draft by the Chicago Bears, and appeared in all four Bears preseason games.
+On September 4, he was waived.

-Buffalo Bills
+Buffalo Bills (2009)

-Freeman was signed to the Buffalo Bills practice squad on September 22.
-He later was released in early October.
+On September 22, Freeman signed onto the Buffalo Bills practice squad.
+The team later released him on October 5.

-Houston Texans
+Houston Texans (2009)

-Freeman signed with the Houston Texans on November 4.
+On November 4, Freeman signed with the Houston Texans practice squad, where he finished out the 2009 season.

 Retirement

-On May 1, 2010, Freeman retired due to an enlarged heart condition.
+Before signing with the Indianapolis Colts, Freeman was diagnosed with an enlarged heart condition by a team physician in February 2010.
+He retired May 1.

 Coaching career

-Early career

-After serving as a Graduate Assistant at his alma mater in 2010, he was the linebackers and assistant coach for Kent State in 2011–12.
+Ohio State (2010)

+Freeman served as a graduate assistant at Ohio State in 2010.

+Kent State (2011–2012)

+In January 2011, Freeman was hired as the linebackers coach for Kent State, a position he would hold until 2012.

+Purdue (2013–2016)

-He was hired as the Purdue linebackers coach in January 2013.
-For the 2016 season, Freeman was promoted to co-defensive coordinator.
+On January 18, 2013, Freeman was hired as the linebackers coach for the Purdue Boilermakers.
+In 2016, Freeman was promoted to co-defensive coordinator.
 Freeman helped transform the linebackers group into a strength for the Boilermakers, coaching future NFL players Danny Ezechukwu and Ja'Whaun Bentley.

-Cincinnati (Assistant)
+Cincinnati (2017–2020)

-On December 13, 2016, Freeman joined the Cincinnati Bearcats football staff.
+On December 13, 2016, Freeman joined the Cincinnati Bearcats football staff as defensive coordinator and linebackers coach.
 After being one of the first hires by Luke Fickell, Freeman transformed the Bearcats into one of the best defenses of the American Athletic Conference (AAC).
 In 2018, Freeman's defense led the AAC in rushing defense, scoring defense and total defense and ranked among the Top-15 in the NCAA FBS in all three categories.
 The next season, the Bearcats finished atop the 2019 AAC ranks in scoring defense for the second-straight season and ranked among the league's top three in rushing and total defense.

 Prior to the end of the 2020 season, Freeman had declined a handful of positions to remain at Cincinnati including offers of returning to Ohio State as linebackers coach, linebackers coach for the Tennessee Titans, and defensive coordinator at Michigan State, among other offers.
 Freeman had been considered by a number of national outlets as one of the rising stars of the college coaching ranks.

-Freeman was a finalist for the Broyles Award and named the 247Sports Defensive Coordinator of the Year, during the 2020 season.
+Freeman was a finalist for the Broyles Award and named the 247Sports Defensive Coordinator of the Year during the 2020 season.

-Notre Dame
+Notre Dame (2021–present)

-On January 8, 2021, Freeman was hired as defensive coordinator and linebackers coach for Notre Dame.
-Freeman was head coach Brian Kelly's top choice for the position.
+On January 8, 2021, Freeman was hired as defensive coordinator and linebackers coach for the Notre Dame Fighting Irish.
+Freeman was the top choice for the position of head coach Brian Kelly.
 Prior to this hiring, it was rumored that Freeman would join LSU in the same role.

+2021 season
-Following the 2021 regular season, Brian Kelly left Notre Dame to become the head coach at Louisiana State University.

-On December 3, 2021, Freeman was selected to replace him, becoming the 30th head coach in program history.

-Freeman took control immediately, coaching the Irish in their Fiesta Bowl loss to Oklahoma State.
+Following the 2021 regular season, Brian Kelly left Notre Dame to become the head coach for LSU.
+On December 3, 2021, Freeman was selected to replace him, becoming the 32nd head coach in program history.
+Freeman took control immediately, coaching the Irish in their Fiesta Bowl loss to No. 9 Oklahoma State.